- Construction to seismically upgrade the Vashon ferry terminal begins on Friday, July 31.

-The existing timber trestle constructed in 1957 is at risk of collapse in the event of an earthquake.
-The project will bring the entire timber trestle up to current seismic code and allow access to and from the island in the event of an earthquake.
+The project will bring the entire dock up to current seismic code and allow access to and from the island in the event of an earthquake.

 The End Result

-In the event of a seismic occurrence, the main transportation corridor for Vashon Island residents will be better protected.
+In the event of an earthquake, the main transportation corridor for Vashon Island residents will be better protected.

-- Safety: The project brings the trestle up to seismic, mechanical and electrical codes.
+- Improve Safety: The project brings the dock up to seismic, mechanical and electrical codes.